siko1056/siko1056.github.io/blog/2019/12/24/talk-about-octave.md

----
-layout: post
-title:  "Talk about Octave at the University of Tokyo"
+# Talk about Octave at the University of Tokyo

-date:   2019-12-24
+> Created: 2019-12-24
-categories: blog
-tags:
-  - octave
-  - talks
----

 This Christmas I had the honor to give a
 [seminar talk at the University of Tokyo](https://na.cs.tsukuba.ac.jp/mepa/?page_id=1689),